Ski Gear Review: WAPAN, SCOTT, 22DESIGNS | Edited by Goro Ikeda

 Touring: ★★★★★

-From the beginning of the season (mid-December) to late February, mainly in the high-altitude backcountry in the northern and central Hokkaido areas (especially in deep snow), and on the slopes on days with heavy snowfall.
+From the beginning of the season (mid-December) to late February, mainly used in high-altitude backcountry areas in the northern and central Hokkaido regions (especially in deep snow), and on groomed slopes on days with heavy snowfall.

-Rather than pivoting, you can ski with tail control, maintaining buoyancy even on slopes with many consecutive turns.
-Also, because the speed doesn't drop, the impression is that the tail is more centered and uses the rear, giving the ski a strong surf-like feel.
-The
+Rather than pivoting, you can ski with tail control, and you can always ski while maintaining buoyancy even on slopes with many continuous turns.
+Also, because the speed does not drop, the impression is that you are using tail control from the center to the back, giving it a strong surf-ride feel.

 ②WAPAN RO (Ro)